Karate: In film and popular culture

 The Karate Kid (1984) and its sequels The Karate Kid, Part II (1986), The Karate Kid, Part III (1989) and The Next Karate Kid (1994) are films relating the fictional story of an American adolescent's introduction into karate.
 Its television sequel, Cobra Kai (2018), has led to similar growing interest in karate.
 The success of The Karate Kid further popularized karate (as opposed to Asian martial arts more generally) in mainstream American popular culture.
 Karate Kommandos is an animated children's show, with Chuck Norris appearing to reveal the moral lessons contained in every episode.

+Dragon Ball (1984–present) is a Japanese media franchise (Anime) whose characters use a variety and hybrid of east Asian martial arts styles, including Karate and Wing Chun (Kung fu).
+Dragon Ball was originally inspired by the classical 16th-century Chinese novel Journey to the West, combined with elements of Hong Kong martial arts films, with influences of Jackie Chan and Bruce Lee.

+In the film series The Matrix, Neo uses a variety of martial arts styles.
+Neo's skill in martial arts was shown as having been downloaded into his brain, which granted combat abilities equivalent to a martial artist with decades of experience.
+Kenpo Karate is one of the many styles Neo learns as part of his computerised combat training.
+As part of the preparation for the movie, Yuen Woo-ping had Keanu Reeves undertake four months of martial arts training in a variety of different styles.

 Many other film stars such as Bruce Lee, Chuck Norris, Jackie Chan, Sammo Hung, and Jet Li come from a range of other martial arts.